DriesCruyskens/librespot-rpi/README.md

         sudo dd bs=4m if=/dev/<Disk Node Name> of=backup.img

     Windows: win32diskimager
-2. Enable Audio noise reduction in `dietpi-config` but careful.
+2. Enable audio noise reduction in `dietpi-config` but careful.
 It's best to do this after you made a backup because this disables the HDMI output => if anything goes wrong with wifi/ethernet/ssh you won't be able to interact with the rpi.
 3. Change root and dietpi password (you never know someone with malicious intentions enters the network).

 ## Tips